vEnhance/1802/src/eigen.typ

 ]

 #sample[
-  Find the eigenvalues and eigenvectors of the matrix
+  Compute the eigenvalues and eigenvectors of the matrix
   $ A = mat(2, 9; - 1, 8). $
 ]